“No winter lasts forever; no spring skips its turn.”

 - Give your home’s exterior a check-up.
 This includes your roof, gutters, downspouts, and even your paint.
 Look for shingles that have come loose, or spots where any have blown away.
 You’ll want to get those fixed as soon as possible, before moisture starts getting in.
 Gutters and downspouts should be clear of debris, and if winter weather has worn your home’s paint down in spots, touch it up because exposed wood can lead to rot.
 Don’t forget your windows, either.
 Give them a good cleaning, and while you’re at it, make sure the screens are intact and the seals are still solid.

 - Prepare for extreme weather.
 The maintenance tips above will help with that, but it’s important for you and your family to be as ready as your home.
-Make sure you have an and a so everyone knows what to do when something unexpected happens.
+Make sure you have an emergency survival kit and a disaster plan so everyone knows what to do when something unexpected happens.
 Learn about what to do both before and after heavy rains, hail, flooding, and tornadoes whether you think you’re at risk or not.

 - Get your outdoor appliances and tools ready.
 Now is the time to get your air conditioner serviced, so it’s operating perfectly when the weather heats up and you really need it.
 It’s a good idea to clean out the grill, too.
 Take care to check for cracked or leaky lines if you cook with gas.
 A little love now will go a long way in the coming months for yard tools like lawnmowers and hedge trimmers.